-To prepare this Rocoto Relleno, take red aji rocoto chilies.
+To prepare rocoto relleno, take red aji rocoto chilies.
 Core and hollow them out and stuff them with ground beef, garlic, onions, raisins, olives, herbs, and spices.
-Next top it off with queso fresco and bake in an egg-and-milk custard.
+Next, top it off with queso fresco and bake in an egg-and-milk custard.

 Before you take your bite though you need to be aware of some facts: this is not an Italian stuffed pepper.
 Rocoto peppers are about the size of large plums, and about ten times hotter than a jalapeno pepper.
 If you can withstand the burn of that first bite though, the savory-yet-sweet filling will take the edge off nicely.

 Vegetarian: If made with a vegetarian protein substitute.

 Spicy: Very, very spicy.

 Don’t be deterred by the thought of eating hearts.
 Beef heart meat leaner than filet mignon, possesses a bolder, beefier flavor than ribeye, and is delicious when seared by an open flame.
 Heart meat is classified as offal, and is practically a superfood.

 To make anticuchos de corazón, Peruvian chefs cut the heart into two-inch cubes and then marinate the alpaca or beef heart cubes in vinegar, cumin, aji (Peruvian chili pepper), and garlic.
 The cubes are then grilled over charcoal to a medium-rare temperature.
 Like kebabs, the cubes are often skewered along with slices of onion and potato and drizzled with lime.